Q: Can I get emails from the university on my gmail or other account that I access

 It has been a while since I took any math courses, what is the best way to go forward?

-A: Each student must pass at least MATH 1030 to fulfill the QA General Ed.
-Math 1030 has a prerequisite of AP credit or MATH 1010.
+A: Each student must pass at least MATH 1030 to fulfill the QA general education requirement.
+Math 1030 has a prerequisite of AP credit or a C or better in MATH 980 or MATH 1010.
 If you have AP math credit, the scores expire after two years.
-If you have taken MATH 1010, the course does not expire on your transcripts, but it can be very difficult to remember the course content as years go by.
-If you still need the QA requirement on your degree audit, contact the advisor about making a plan to take MATH 1030 or higher.
+If you have taken MATH 980 or MATH 1010, the course does not expire on your transcripts, but it can be very difficult to remember the course content as years go by.
+If you still need the QA requirement, contact the HSP advisor about making a plan.